Engineered LBP for the Treatment of Metabolic Diseases

 Some metabolic diseases, such as phenylketonuria (PKU), are caused by a deficiency in the enzyme required for specific metabolism or defects in the enzyme activity, which blocks normal metabolic pathways in cells and causes toxic substances to accumulate in the cells.
 Studies have shown that specific enzymes or engineered probiotics containing specific pathways can alleviate metabolic disorders in organisms, as shown in the figure.
 Engineered bacteria can synthesize the required enzymes for metabolism, leading to the restoration of metabolic pathways.
 They can inhibit the synthesis of toxic products or metabolize them into non-toxic products, thereby treating such metabolic diseases.

 Phenylketonuria (PKU) is a rare autosomal recessive genetic disease caused by a deficiency in phenylalanine hydroxylase, which is essential for converting the essential amino acid phenylalanine (Phe) into tyrosine.
 An alternate enzyme, phenylalanine ammonia lyase (PAL), which is present in microorganisms or plants, can potentially be used for PKU treatment.
 Engineered bacteria LBPs, ingested orally, can target and convert Phe produced by food metabolism in the intestines, reduce its entry into the bloodstream and alleviate the condition.
-Researchers inserted genes encoding PAL and l-amino acid deaminase into the genome of Escherichia coli Nissle 1917 to create an engineered bacterium named SYNB1618.
+Researchers inserted genes encoding PAL and l-amino acid deaminase into the genome of Escherichia coli Nissle 1917 to create an engineered bacterium.
 This bacterium was engineered using two Phe transporter genes (pheP) and three PAL genes (stlA) integrated into the chromosome and regulated by the anaerobic inducible promoter Pfnrs.
 To reduce the impact of anaerobic processes on bacterial density, the Ptac promoter was used to control two additional stlA genes.
-In animal experiments, SYNB1618 significantly reduced plasma Phe levels in Pahenu2/enu2 mice and prevented a surge in Phe levels in the blood plasma of healthy non-human primates (NHPs) after ingestion.
-The results of phase Ⅰ/Ⅱa clinical trials showed that SYNB1618 was safe and well-tolerated, and all participants cleared the bacteria within 4 days after the last injection.
-Moreover, SYNB1618 could consume Phe and convert it into non-toxic metabolites in the gastrointestinal tract of healthy volunteers and PKU patients.
-SYNB1934, an improved strain evolved from SYNB1618, had a stronger ability to degrade Phe.
-The results of phase Ⅰ clinical trials showed that SYNB1934 can dose-dependently increase the level of the degradation product, trans-cinnamic acid, in plasma.
-According to measurements of Phe degradation biomarkers, the activity of SYNB1934 was twice that of SYNB1618.
+In animal experiments, the drug significantly reduced plasma Phe levels in Pahenu2/enu2 mice and prevented a surge in Phe levels in the blood plasma of healthy non-human primates (NHPs) after ingestion.
+The results of phase Ⅰ/Ⅱa clinical trials showed that the drug was safe and well-tolerated, and all participants cleared the bacteria within 4 days after the last injection.
+Moreover, the drug could consume Phe and convert it into non-toxic metabolites in the gastrointestinal tract of healthy volunteers and PKU patients.

 Diabetes is a group of metabolic diseases characterized by high blood sugar levels due to defects in pancreatic insulin secretion or impaired biological effects of insulin, leading to various complications such as cardiovascular disease, Alzheimer's disease, stroke, and nerve damage.
 It is divided into type 1 diabetes (T1D) and type 2 diabetes (T2D).
 Currently, insulin and anti-diabetic drugs as well as cytokine-based therapies are the main treatments for diabetes.
 Compared with these treatments, engineered bacterial drugs have fewer side effects and can relieve pain caused by injections.
 Scientists have designed a human gut microbiome strain, Lactococcus lactis, to treat T1D.
 The modified Lactococcus lactis can secrete complete insulin precursor and biologically active immunoregulatory cytokine interleukin-10 (IL-10).
 Researchers treated non-obese diabetic (NOD) mice with this recombinant Lactococcus lactis combined with low-dose non-specific immunoregulatory agent anti-CD3.
 The results showed that 59% of experimentally treated NOD mice had normal blood sugar levels compared with the control group.
 In addition, researchers designed a recombinant strain Lactobacillus gasseri that secretes GLP-1-(1-37), which can lower blood sugar levels.
 Although engineered bacteria have made significant progress in treating diabetes in animal models, there have been few clinical trial reports so far.